The History of Trident Technical College

 In 2008 the college opened its St. Paul’s Parish site to provide job training opportunities in the southern part of Charleston County; in 2009 TTC began offering courses at the Dorchester County Career and Technology Center (now Summerville Site at Trolley Road); and the next year began initial program offerings at the Dorchester County QuickJobs Training Center in St. George.
 These new sites brought TTC’s existing programs and courses closer to home for many.

 From 2000 to 2010, student enrollment increased 54 percent, and the college responded with continued expansion of both physical and virtual offerings.
-The renovation of Building 950 accommodated additional aeronautical training; the Mount Pleasant Campus brought programs and courses to the East Cooper area; the launch of TTC Online College made more services and opportunities available to students; and the dual credit program grew in a new direction with the opening of Berkeley Middle College on Berkeley Campus.
+The renovation of Building 950 accommodated additional aeronautical training, the InterTech Group Wellness Center, TTC Café, and Film, Media and Visual Arts; the Mount Pleasant Campus brought programs and courses to the East Cooper area; the launch of TTC Online College made more services and opportunities available to students; and the dual credit program grew in a new direction with the opening of Berkeley Middle College on Berkeley Campus.